OhMyGuus/I-Still-Dont-Care-About-Cookies/README.md

 We welcome contributions to the translation of the extension.
 If you're interested in helping us translate the extension to your language, you can join us on [Crowdin](https://crowdin.com/project/i-still-dont-care-about-cookie/).

-We would like to extend our gratitude to all the translators who have helped us make the extension accessible to a wider audience.
-Your efforts in translating the extension are highly appreciated, and we could not have done it without you.
-Thank you!

 ## Credits / spotlights

 - [OhMyGuus](https://github.com/OhMyGuus/) - Current maintainer of this